nikki-experiments/dev-setup/software-updates.md

 NPM updates more often than node so you definitely want to make sure this is updated more often.

 - `npm install npm@latest -g` to update to the latest version of npm.

+### Git
+This is one of the projects that was probably installed on the Mac by using Homebrew.
+So use Homebrew to update it.
+If you want to see if your version of git is a security threat go to this [page](https://confluence.atlassian.com/bitbucketserver/installing-and-upgrading-git-776640906.html).
+Also you can see if your version of git is out of date by first running `git --version` to check the version and then looking on the [Bitbucket Server supported platforms](https://confluence.atlassian.com/bitbucketserver/supported-platforms-776640981.html) page.